Coordinate Systems with PyProj: Precision Transformations & Pipeline Integration

 raise ValueError("Input dataset missing CRS metadata.
 Assign before transform.")

-# Vectorized GeoPandas approach (recommended for <500k rows)
+# Vectorized GeoPandas approach (recommended for datasets of any size)

 gdf_projected = gdf.to_crs(epsg=32633)